sahasatvik/minislides/README.md

 ### Navigation
-Navigation using arrow keys is built in using javascript.
+Basic keyboard is built into the HTML/CSS slides using javascript.
 Use the forward and backward arrow keys (or `j` and `k` if you prefer vim keybindings) to change slides.
 Press `0` or `9` to jump to the start or end of the presentation respectively.